-The subsequent routing of the principal line is in continuation Budapest-/Újszász-/Cegléd-Szolnok-Lőkösháza-Curtici (CFR).
-Connection of the line from ÖBB network to the border crossing station Sopron then continues as principal line in the direction of Győr-Komárom-Budapest.
+The subsequent routing of the principal line is in continuation Budapest-/Újszász-/Cegléd-Szolnok- Lőkösháza-Curtici (CFR).
+Connection of the line from ÖBB Infrastruktura AG network to the border crossing station Sopron then continues as principal line in the direction of Győr-Komárom- Budapest.
 Diversionary lines included in RFC OEM on MÁV railway network are:

-- Vác-Újszász,
+- Vác-Hatvan-Újszász,

 - Budapest-Cegléd-Szolnok,

 - Szajol-Biharkeresztes-Oradea (CFR).

-RFC OEM is simultaneously connected to RFC 6 in the Hungarian capital Budapest.
+RFC OEM is connected to RFC MED in Győr and Budapest, and the RFC RHD route is almost entirely overlapped by RFC OEM simultaneously connected to Rail Freight Corridor Mediterranean in the Hungarian capital Budapest.
 The graphical routing of RFC OEM routes in Hungary is shown in Table 15, where GYSEV's rail lines are coloured in yellow.
 The remaining tracks are managed by MÁV.